 USEBIO XML is an acronym representing the Universal Standard for Exchange of Bridge Data Over XML.
 It describes a data format which is used for the recording of results of bridge events by a scoring system.
 This can then be transmitted to other systems for the display of results and other purposes.

-This document is a complete specification of USEBIO 1.3 and is designed to be understandable by someone unfamiliar with the USEBIO standard USEBIO 1.0
+This document is a specification of USEBIO 1.4 and is designed to be understandable by someone unfamiliar with the USEBIO standard USEBIO 1.0

 USEBIO Version 1.0 has been in use by the EBU and participating clubs since April 2010, for “Pay to Play” (P2P) and National Grading System (NGS) purposes.
 It has also been used in other countries.